-Protected Denomination of Origin
+Protected Designation of Origin (PDO)

-Murcia Cheese CURADO
+Murcia CURADO Cheese DPO

 A mild smell of hay and nuts and a flavor of goats’ milk and sweet nuts or, in riper cheeses, of toasted nuts.
 The texture is compact, firm and slightly elastic.
 The rind is waxy to ochre in color, smooth and unmarked.
 The paste is waxy yellow, with just a few small holes